The three most important sections of the IEP (Individualized Education Plan) meeting are:

 2. Accommodations and/or modifications

-So, the questions to ask and get answered are:
+So, the questions to ask and have answered are:

 • How do you communicate to the parents/home if the benchmarks are not being met?